FoldingAtHome/siegetank-backend/docs/scv.rst

-Work Server REST API
+SCV REST API
 ================================

-.. automodule:: server.ws
+.. automodule:: server.scv

 Command Center Methods
 ----------------------

 These methods on the workserver can only be issued by IPs matching that of known command centers.

-.. autosimple:: TargetStreamsHandler.get
-.. autosimple:: PostStreamHandler.post
-.. autosimple:: ActivateStreamHandler.post
-.. autosimple:: DeleteTargetHandler.put

 Core Methods
 ------------